 I’ve mentioned in the past that I’ve suffered quite badly with IBS, and how I successfully overcame it by following the low FODMAP diet – strictly initially, but later weaning myself off it.
 It has been a revelation and I often find myself telling others about how it’s changed my life.
-Of course then I’m asked about what foods they should be avoiding and – more importantly! – what they can safely enjoy as a low FODMAP breakfast, lunch, and dinner.
-So I thought I’d put together this comprehensive list of low FODMAP recipes.
+Of course then I’m asked about what foods they should be avoiding and – more importantly! – what they can safely enjoy as a low FODMAP breakfast ideas, lunch, and dinner.
+So I thought I’d put together this comprehensive list, including plenty of vegetarian low FODMAP recipes.

 I’ve broken the list down as follows to help you plan your weekly low FODMAP meals and shopping:

 Low FODMAP Recipes